 Due to the sprawling nature of the thread I promised that I would put them all in one place, which I’ve done below.
 As with the recommendations on my World Travel Resources page, these are Amazon links where I receive a commission on the sale.
 I’ve linked to the Kindle versions since many of you are travelers but the paperback editions are, of course, easily found on the same landing page.

-First: my list of life changing books from 2015
+First: my list of books that changed my life:

 I wanted to share some of the books that were recommended to me this year that I found really compelling.
 It’s hard to choose between the list of great suggestions, but these are the ones that I think spoke to me the most.